Natacuin/dotnet-microservices-bootcamp/06-NotificationService/README.md

-**Add DB Support**
+# Notification Service v2

-This version of the Notification Services works with PostgreSQL, to use that the project import dependencies for Entity Framework and allow the migration process.
+This version of Notification Services works with PostgreSQL.
+To use it, import the project dependencies for Entity Framework and enable the migration process.

 **Add Entity Framework for PostgreSQL**
 Use the following commands